 That said, even if you are ready to be as bold as the people in that SELF article, there are still some steps you can take to give your skin a little help.

-4 ways to tighten loose skin after weight loss naturally
+4 ways to address loose skin after weight loss

 First off, don’t panic!
 As I said, because your skin is a living organ, it will slowly return to a shape that fits your new body.
 But since that process can take a few years, here are steps you can take to help it along.